sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 I learned about it from [a helpful Redditor who pointed to it answer to a question of mine](https://www.reddit.com/r/informationtheory/comments/vnretf/comment/iecfbxz/).

 I won't lie, I had some trouble understanding the algorithm or how to implement it in code.
 And I won't try to explain it here, but I found some helpful resources, including [two](https://www.youtube.com/watch?v=SkrLnr-KVOE) different [videos](https://www.youtube.com/watch?v=8YNEVyHCIjs) where presenters walk through the algorithm by hand.
-For me, I needed to see it in code, so this [Jupyter Notebook](https://github.com/danhales/blog-sardinas-patterson/blob/master/index.ipynb) and [blog post](https://towardsdatascience.com/the-sardinas-patterson-algorithm-in-simple-python-9718242752c3) by Dan Hales helped me get some working code.
+For me, I needed to see it in code, so this [Jupyter Notebook](https://github.com/danhales/blog-sardinas-patterson/blob/master/index.ipynb) and [blog post](https://towardsdatascience.com/the-sardinas-patterson-algorithm-in-simple-python-9718242752c3) by Dan Hales helped me get start writing a Rust implementation.

 ### My code